 in either the D or L form.
 These forms are the mirror reverse images of each

 other.
-The L form of an amino acid represents the natural type found in living
+The L form represents the natural type found in living

 plants and animal tissues.
 The L form is used in human protein structures and is